Jeruzalem (film): Plot

-In 1972, two priests are called to record an event at Jerusalem.
+In 1972, two priests were called to record an event at Jerusalem.
 It is revealed that Jewish, Muslim, and Christian priests were all called to perform an exorcism on a woman who died three days before.
-Her son claims she was calm at first when she returned from the grave to his home, but became violent later, injuring her husband.
-After failed attempts to cure her, the priests decide they have no choice but to kill the woman.
-In a final attempt, the woman screams while sprouting leather wings, just before a priest kills her with a derringer.
-The narrator states that the strange events of 1972 were the "first proof" of a gateway to Hell in Jerusalem.
+Her son claimed she was calm at first when she returned from the grave to his home, but became violent later, injuring her husband.
+After failed attempts to cure her, the priests decided they had no choice but to kill the woman.
+In a final attempt, the woman screamed while sprouting leather wings, just before a priest killed her with a derringer.
+The narrator states that those strange events of 1972 were the "first proof" of a gateway to Hell in Jerusalem.